rollover the hotspots to check the conditions

 Although they are sporty by nature, Vizlas are nonetheless prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Vizlas are prone to includes eye conditions such as corneal dystrophy and entropion; blood diseases such as hemophilia a (factor VIII deficiency); hip problems such as hip dysplasia; and skin infections such as sebaceous adenitis.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Vizsla has the misfortune of inheriting his father’s bad eyes or his mother’s poor hips, you’re covered.